Shreyansh81/Solar-Radiation-Prediction/README.md

 # Solar-Radiation-Prediction and Measuring value of solar radiation
--by Shreyansh Jain, student from Birla Institute Of Technology, Mesra
+-by Shreyansh Jain, student from Birla Institute of Technology, Mesra

 This is my project on machine learning.
 Languages included : Python